jamesfinley/Resume/src/content/resume/resume.md

 : *January 2011 -- June 2011*

-**Community Christian Church** - Web Development Director : Built a new website that brings a brand new view of social interactivity to church websites and also brings a full online church system for running both live and prerecorded services.
-Honing skills in AJAX, Flash, PHP and relational databases.
+**Community Christian Church** - Web Development Director : I built a new web application that brought a brand new view of social interactivity to church websites and also brought a full online church system for running both live and prerecorded services.
+I honed my skills in asynchronous JavaScript, Flash, PHP and relational databases.
 : **Skills used**
 	- PHP
 	- Code Igniter